gtarchiveteam/GTPatcher-Launcher/README.md

 #### Can you add ___?

 No, this is meant to be kept as a simple, no bullshit way to play older versions of the game, nothing will be added and nothing will be removed.

+### Note
+We are NOT related to the similarly named project "Gorilla Tag Archive".